HaToDb - A demonstration on storing historical node data to a database

 The picture above depicts the high-level implementation of the application.

 Our underlying server on the left depicts a server containing nodes from which we wish to store values to a given database.
-It is achieved by creating an OPC UA client using the Prosys OPC Java SDK, which retrieves values from the underlying server and stores them into the database.
+It is achieved by creating an OPC UA client using the Prosys OPC SDK for Java, which retrieves values from the underlying server and stores them into the database.

 The program flow of the application can be broken down into the following steps: